usuaero/MachUpX/docs/source/creating_input_files.md

                             aircraft. "position", "velocity", "orientation", and "angular_rates" may then be specified.

-                    "position" : (vector, optional)
+                    "position" : vector, optional
-                        Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
-Defaults to [0,0,0]
+                        Position of the origin of the aircraft's body-fixed coordinate system in earth-fixed coordinates.
+Defaults to [0.0, 0.0, 0.0]

-                    "orientation" : (vector, optional)
+                    "orientation" : vector, optional
-                        Orientation of the aircraft, going from flat-earth frame to body-fixed frame.
+                        Orientation of the aircraft, going from earth-fixed frame to body-fixed frame.
                         If this is a 3-element vector it is assumed the ZYX Euler angle formulation is used (i.e. [psi, theta, phi]).
 If this is a 4-element vector it is assumed the quaternion formulation is used where the first element is the scalar (i.e.
                         [e0, ex, ey, ez]).
 Defaults to [1.0, 0.0, 0.0, 0.0], which will align the body-
-                        fixed frame with the flat-earth frame.
+                        fixed frame with the earth-fixed frame.

-                    "angular_rates" : (vector, optional)
+                    "angular_rates" : vector, optional
                         Angular rates of the aircraft in body-fixed coordinates, corresponding to p, q, and r.
 Defaults to [0.0, 0.0, 0.0].

-                    "velocity" : (float or vector)
+                    "velocity" : float or vector
                         In the case of "type" = "rigid_body":
                             Velocity vector of the aircraft in flat-earth coordinates.
 Cannot be float.